-And, it is to be regretted also, that there is a lack of uniformity among teachers of dancing, who, sometimes, adopt the errors occasioned by the causes above mentioned, succeeding in locally establishing errors of custom, and, also, introduce their own notions in Standard Quadrilles, in violation of the established rules for their governance.
-So, in Boston, they dance their peculiar way; in the New England States, at some balls, Contra Dances, that were fashionably obsolete, when Quadrilles were first introduced, yet reign supreme.
-In Philadelphia, the Lancers, since their first introduction, have never been out of fashion; and they yet do the Glover's London Polka Quadrilles, Schottisch Quadrilles, Mazurka Quadrilles, &c.
+And, it is to be regretted also, that there is a lack of uniformity among teachers of dancing, who, sometimes, adopt the errors occasioned by the causes above mentioned, and thus establish local errors of custom, and also introduce their own notions in Standard Quadrilles, in violation of the established rules.
+So, in Boston, they dance in their peculiar way; in the New England States, at some balls, Contra Dances, that were fashionably obsolete, when Quadrilles were first introduced, yet reign supreme.
+In Philadelphia, they yet do the Glover's London Polka Quadrilles, Schottisch Quadrilles, Mazurka Quadrilles, &c.